 - American Coatings Assn. v.
 South Coast Air Quality Management District (2012) 54 Cal.4th 446 (upholding air district’s authority to adopt “technology-forcing” rules).

 - California Trout, Inc. v.
 Bureau of Reclamation (2009) United States District Court, Central District of California, Case No. CV09-0312 (litigation settlement resulted in greater flows into Santa Clara River to protect endangered steelhead trout).

 Publications and presentations:

-- The California Municipal Law Handbook, Chair of Chapter 8 (Public Property), previously reviewer of Chapter 11 (Protecting the Environment), League of California Cities/CEB.
+- The California Municipal Law Handbook, past Chair of Chapter 8 (Public Property) and reviewer of Chapter 11 (Protecting the Environment), League of California Cities/CEB.

 - “Commercial Cannabis Activities: Regulating a ‘New’ Land Use at the State and Local Level,” Dan Curtin Land Use Law Lecture, Sonoma State University Planning Commissioners Conference (Dec., 2017).